 No doubt you will have seen a tablet computer somewhere recently, even if only one of the many Apple iPad adverts on TV.
-A shift in the approach to computing has seen manufacturers creating a slew of tablet devices in order to grab a slice of the action before Apple take the whole market themselves.
+A shift in the approach to computing has seen manufacturers creating a slew of tablet devices, says the experts at Elk Grove Village IT Companies, in order to grab a slice of the action before Apple take the whole market themselves.
 Currently the iPad rules, with a 68% worldwide market share, but Blackberry’s PlayBook, the Samsung Galaxy Tab and the brand new Google Nexus 7 are each competing for attention.

 Tablets for business promise to improve efficiency and change the way in which employees access, create and work with information, in the office, on the road or even at home.
 Originally billed as devices designed for consumption of videos, web pages and ebooks, the creation of sophisticated apps has broadened the appeal of tablets, earning them a place within the corporate firewall.
 The “use anywhere” nature of business tablets means employees can be more productive and efficient more of the time.